apache/arrow-cookbook/README.rst

 Cookbooks are a collection of recipes about common tasks that Arrow users might want to do.
-The cookbook is actually composed of multiple cookbooks, one for each supported platform, that contain the recipes for that specific platform.
+The cookbook is actually composed of multiple cookbooks, one for each supported platform, which contain the recipes for that specific platform.

 All cookbooks are buildable to HTML and verifiable by running a set of tests that confirm that the recipes are still working